techidaily/site-location-social/source/_posts/in-2024-how-to-change-your-vivo-s18e-location-on-life360-without-anyone-knowing-drfone-by-drfone-virtual-android.md

 And that’s how you pin a location.
 If at some point, you decide that you don’t want to share your location, then you can stop it manually.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vQbNyknjJJ8?si=RGVIEWLdPbvRC_r6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3.
 Use a Location Spoofer to Fake Location On both Android and iPhone WhatsApp

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3.1 Fake location or Live Location on WhatsApp using Dr.Fone Location Spoofer